Updated September 1, 2024

 Effective Credit Card Processing Rate Calculator

-If you can't negotiate, a different pricing model can often help you cut down costs.
-For example, if you have over $10,000 a month in card sales, switching to a subscription pricing plan can be big savings.
+Pro tip: If you can't negotiate, a different pricing model can often help you cut down costs.
+For example, if you have over $10,000 a month in card sales, switching to a subscription pricing plan can mean big savings.

 Implement cash discount programs